faesmath/faesmath.github.io/src/math215.md

 A textbook in linear algebra is required for this course.
 The adopted and recommended book is [Introduction to Linear Algebra](https://math.mit.edu/~gs/linearalgebra/) by Gilbert Strang.
 An alternative text is [Linear Algebra](http://joshua.smcvt.edu/linearalgebra/) by Jim Hefferon, adopted in previous semesters, which has an open online version and affordable hard copies.

+Here you can find a preliminary [syllabus](http://faesmath.github.io//files/FAES_MATH215_FALL2019_syllabus.pdf).
-If you are enrolled in this course you can log in [here](https://canvas.instructure.com/login/canvas).
+If you are enrolled in this course you can log in using [this link](https://canvas.instructure.com/login/canvas).